Ministries and Outreach

 In May, members assisted Mesa Valley Senior Living staff in holding a pie judging contest.

-Pies on the left were donated by Shirley Jessup and Judy Strachan.
+Pies on the left were donated by church members.

 ———————————–